-In spring 2015, the Journal of Musicology published his article “Traveling with Ancient Music: Intellectual and Transatlantic Currents in American Psalmody Reform,” which reassesses the Europeanization of American sacred music at the turn of the nineteenth century by examining the impact of transatlantic travel.
-He contributed an essay to the collection The Rite of Spring at 100 (Indiana University Press, 2017) which reconsiders Stravinsky’s development of a rhetoric of musical objectivity.
-William has given invited talks at Catholic University of America and the University of South Carolina, and most recently at the conference “Experiments in Opera Today” sponsored by Columbia University’s Heyman Center for the Humanities.
-He has presented papers at the annual meetings of the American Musicological Society and Society for American Music, and at recent conferences including the Sixth International Conference on Music and Minimalism, “What We Talk About When We Talk About New Music,” “Branding ‘Western’ Music,” “Music Criticism in the Twentieth Century in America and the English Speaking-World,” and the New Music Gathering.
+William has given keynote addresses at the University of Montreal’s International Meetings on Music Mediations, the South Central chapter of the American Musicological Society, and the Rutgers University Musicological Society Graduate Student Music Conference.
+He has been invited to speak at the University of Chicago, Eastman School of Music, Wesleyan University, and the University of Bristol, as well as at Oberlin’s “Public Intellectuals in a Changing World” conference and “Experiments in Opera Today” sponsored by Columbia University’s Heyman Center for the Humanities.
+He has presented papers at the annual meetings of the American Musicological Society and Society for American Music, and at conferences including the Eighth International Conference on Music and Minimalism, “What We Talk About When We Talk About New Music,” “Branding ‘Western’ Music,” “Music Criticism in the Twentieth Century in America and the English Speaking-World,” and the New Music Gathering.

-William maintains an active Twitter presence as @seatedovation.
+William maintains a fairly inactive Twitter presence as @seatedovation.